mariliarosa4/rangoDB/README.md

 # rangoDB
 Application to choose the restaurant of day for DBServer team have lunch together!
-Every day at 11:30 a.m. the result will be showed when page refresh.
+Every day at 11:30 a.m. the result will be shown when page refresh.

 ## Getting Started